yoesk8/my-full-template/README.md

 * ### Testimonials section

-    * This section includes 3 separate testimonials from former and current clients of the personal trainer in question, allowing
+    * This section includes 3 separate testimonials from former and current clients of the personal trainer in question.

-## About me

-* About me gives information about Annie's life and her professional background.

-## Offer
+## Gallery

-* This site provide packages description to customers.
-Here they can find more information and choose interesting offer.
+* This page has captioned pictures of 1on1 training session plus pictures of the studio used for the training and its facilities

 ## Contact

 * Contact form is a main part on this site.
-User can contact by filling a form with interesting topic.
+User can contact by filling a form with topic of interest.
-Below a form there is a map with location of a fitness studio.
+There's also an aditional text field to include any additional questions.

 ##  Future implementations

-* Create diet coach offer.
-* Add new site with class descriptions.
+* Add new page with personal training packages descriptions.
 * A blog site with fitness advises.
-* Login site for paid content including videos, meals ideas and recipes.
+* Login site for paid content including videos, exercise's how to, meal planning and healthy meals recipes.

 [Back to Table of contents](#table-of-contents)